18513763652/18513763652.github.io/_posts/2020-09-13-Git-and-github.md

 5.Then you need to select a place to install your project;
 6.Creat a [readme.md file] new file and put the code content into the code files and save it ;
 7.Go to the fork tab, add the commit message and click the select the tick logo to finish the tick;
-8. go to the refresh logo in the bottom and click that to push the change into the github.
+8.go to the refresh logo in the bottom and click that to push the change into the github.
-9. To allowe the password issue, just type the mac computer password to authorise it happen.
+9.To allowe the password issue, just type the mac computer password to authorise it happen.

 Reference link:
 instruction video: [Using Git with VS Code and Github](https://www.youtube.com/watch?v=9cMWR-EGFuY)